 Seahorse II (82 feet long) was built to the highest standard for the Norwegian fjords and life in the high northern latitudes and is powerful enough to cruise the many spectacular islands, stacks and lochs of Scotland’s West Coast yet small enough to anchor in remote and hauntingly beautiful places that larger passenger ships are unable to visit.
 On the spacious aft deck, we have a powerful little crane for launching tenders and sea kayaks.
 Seahorse II is a sturdy, go-anywhere, yet comfortable adventurer and follows the same itineraries as St Hilda but, on request, can be chartered for longer and even more adventurous passages.

-We are currently offering a wonderful selection of new cruise itineraries for 2017 including one going to the archipelago of St Kilda.
-Visit our website (http://www.sthildaseaadventures.co.uk) to see more details of our new itineraries and you will also be able to check out our 2017 calendar for availability!
+In 2018, we are offering a wonderful selection of new cruise itineraries, including a cruise to the archipelago of St Kilda.
+Visit our website (http://www.sthildaseaadventures.co.uk) to see details of our itineraries and to check our calendar for berth availability.